Vision-Language Memory for Spatial Reasoning: Experiments

-We ablate the choice of 3D backbone and fusion strategy on top of the aforementioned video-based baseline, as shown in Table~\ref{tab:ablation_overall_signle}.
+We ablate the choice of 3D backbone and fusion strategy on top of the aforementioned baseline, as shown in Table~\ref{tab:ablation_overall_signle}.
 To incorporate geometry tokens from 3D foundation models into visual tokens, we compare two fusion strategies.
-A simple \textit{Concat-MLP} fusion, which concatenates 2D visual tokens with 3D geometry tokens and maps them with an MLP, yields lower performance (40.4--43.3), indicating that naïve concatenation leaves the semantic-geometric misalignment unresolved.
+A simple \textit{Concat-MLP} fusion, which concatenates 2D visual tokens with 3D geometry tokens followed by an MLP, yields lower performance (40.4--43.3), indicating that naïve concatenation leaves semantic-geometric misalignment unresolved.
 Replacing Concat-MLP with a \textit{Cross-Attn} fusion using 3D backbones (VGGT, CUT3R, $\pi^3$) raises performance to 59.4--61.0, showing that geometric cues help with a stronger fusion strategy but still fall short of our approach.
 Our viewpoint-aware geometry alignment (VAGA) with adaptive 3D position injection (A3PI) achieves the best accuracy, boosting performance from 61.0 to 63.8.
 Removing the adaptive mechanism from A3PI reduces the performance to 58.9, indicating that injecting position information into all visual tokens introduces noise in irrelevant regions and distorts feature distributions, highlighting the importance of adaptive injection.

-\paragraph{Ablation of Dual-Memory Length.} We study the effect of memory length by varying the working memory window $L_w$ and episodic memory capacity $L_e$.
+\textbf{Ablation of Dual-Memory Length.} We study the effect of memory length by varying the working memory window $L_w$ and episodic memory capacity $L_e$.

-As reported in Table~\ref{tab:ablation_memory_length}, increasing episodic memory capacity $L_e$ improves performance up to $L_e=32$, highlighting the benefit of long-term memory.
+As reported in Table~\ref{tab:ablation_memory_length}, increasing episodic memory capacity $L_e$ improves performance up to $L_e=32$, highlighting the role of episodic capacity.
 In contrast, a larger working memory window $L_w$ is not always helpful.
-Working memory attends to recent frames, so having a short window may miss spatial cues needed to disambiguate nearby objects and layouts, whereas a long window introduces irrelevant tokens that dilute attention.
-We find that $L_w=8$, $L_e=32$ achieves the best performance, best enabling our dual-memory design to effectively preserve persistent context for spatial reasoning.
+Working memory attends to recent frames, so a short window may miss spatial cues needed to disambiguate nearby objects, whereas a long window introduces irrelevant tokens that dilute attention.
+We find that $L_w=8$, $L_e=32$ achieves the best performance, indicating an effective balance between the two memory components.